A data table component with built-in pagination, sorting, and selection.

 Name | Owner | Type | Lifecycle |

 Configure page size and available options through paginationOptions.
 The table displays navigation controls automatically.
+In complete mode, set type: 'none' to disable pagination and show all rows.

 const { tableProps } = useTable({